keel-hq/keel-website/src/v1/examples/push-to-deploy.md

 ## Configure DockerHub (code repository + webhook)

 Now, we need to tell DockerHub to build a new image on every GitHub push to the master branch.
 First, go to https://cloud.docker.com, then `Repositories` and click on `Create` button.
-Once you have created repository, link it to your GitHub account and click on `Configure Automated Builds`:
+Once you have created the repository, link it to your GitHub account and click on `Configure Automated Builds`:

 ![configure automated builds](/images/examples/configure-autobuild.png)